 ACT for preventing and treating mental health disorders

 Adopting the principles of ACT as part of a daily practice is beneficial to our wellbeing because much of the chronic, low-grade stress that we experience is due to avoidance.
-And by consciously defining our values, and aligning them to our daily actions, we fill our lives with purpose.
-This makes our good experiences better.
-It also helps our challenging experiences bear the fruit of awareness so that we don’t keep repeating the same painful lessons.
+By consciously defining our values, and aligning them to our daily actions, we fill our lives with purpose.
+This makes good experiences better.
+It also helps challenging experiences bear the fruit of awareness so that we don’t keep repeating the same painful lessons.